 My name was being added to things I hadn’t done and being removed from things I had done…I went ballistic.

 I contemplated wiping out the entire catalogueing system (something I actually could have done – I knew how) However, I calmed down, got a box, filled it with my personal possessions and any damning evidence, and left the building.
 I went back a week later for a de-briefing, but instead of discussing the real issues, Sonja had pulled out some of my recent catalogueing sheets and pointed to insufficiently notated references.
 She then said she thought I must be entering a mid-life crisis… I stopped her there, stood up, held out my hand, thanked her for the opportunity of working with the collection but that I couldn’t work with her anymore.
-I still recall the look on her face – like she couldn’t believe I had finally found a backbone.
+I still recall the look of complete shock on her face.
 I was told later by the director, Sharon, who was in the meeting with us, that Sonja immediately said after I left that she realized she had not handled that well.

 I had no option but to report the tax receipt to Revenue Canada – an action that resulted in a three year audit for the museum.
 Leslie Tenenbaum, one of the company’s lawyers, was brought in to mediate my departure in a heavy-handed manner.
 He tried to mitigate any possibility of my suing for constructive dismissal or fraud, and explained how I didn’t deserve an exit package because I left of my own accord.
 I just wanted out – all I could think of was the Tina Turner movie where she says all she wants is her name.
 I didn’t care what it took to get away from Sonja’s clutches and the frequent phone calls from her minion lawyer.